Do you think data science should be agile?

 Since the 1990s, organizations – largely from the software industry – have formalized such approaches that focus on rapid incremental delivery and continuous customer feedback rather than linear plans that feature extensive documentation and detailed upfront planning.

-What does Agile Data Science mean?
+What Does Agile Data Science Mean?

 It does not shoehorn data science into practices that compromise the natural data science life cycle.